-All requests to transfer a participant from the assigned worksite must first be communicated to your Employer/Host Coordinator.
+All requests to transfer a participant from the assigned worksite must first be communicated to your designated employer/host coordinator.
 Supervisors will be required to complete a Transfer Request Form stating the reason for the transfer from the worksite.
-Your MBSYEP Program Liaison is available to answer any questions/concerns.
+Your MBSYEP program liaison is available to answer any questions/concerns.
 Do not dismiss youth or send them to another program or worksite until the transfer process is complete.